profpius/customer-churn-prediction/README.md

 **2. Focus on No Membership and Basic Membership Customers**

-My analysis showed that customers with no membership or basic membership had the highest churn rates — around 90% and 95% respectively.
+My analysis showed that customers with no membership or basic membership had the highest churn rates was around 90% and 95% respectively.
 Customers on premium plans barely churned at all.
 I would recommend the business introduce upgrade incentives to move low-tier customers into higher membership categories, as this would give them more reasons to stay.

 **3. Act on Negative Feedback Early**